Monday 25 December 1939

 Soviet 13th Army forms up in the Karelian Isthmus.

-Winter War Air Operations: The Soviets launch merciless bombing and strafing attacks on all major (and minor minor) Finnish cities, including Helsinki, Viipuri, Borga, Tampere, Kovisto and Turku.
+Winter War Air Operations: The Soviets launch merciless bombing and strafing attacks on all major (and minor) Finnish cities, including Helsinki, Viipuri, Borga, Tampere, Koivisto and Turku.
 The Soviets focus on railway lines.
 The Finnish fighter force goes up and, along with anti-aircraft forces, downs or damages 20 Soviet bombers.

 Winter War Naval Operations: The Soviet cruiser Marat shells Kovisto coastal batteries.

 Four Soviet submarines leave port.

 Battle of the Atlantic: The 2,473-ton British freighter Stanholme hits a mine and sinks in the Bristol Channel, Irish Sea.
 Twelve survive and 12 perish.

 British minesweeping trawler HMS Loch Doon hits a mine and sinks near Blyth, Scotland.

 German Government: Hitler continues his visit to the Siegfried Line.